 Since generalities only go so far, let's consider a specific example of daring the impossible with digital acquisition: the NGAD "Digital Century Series" (or "eSeries" for short) attempt to increase the frequency of new military aircraft competitions.

-Taking on the Cold War aircraft procurement system is a truly spoon-bending showdown with many daunting Agent Smiths: Industry Buy-into-Win, Infrequent Competition, Sustainment-Dominated Costs, and many more.
-I hope other once-invincible acquisition foes seem equally vulnerable to your digital skills once honed.
+Taking on the Cold-War-era aircraft procurement system is a worthy showdown for this Red Pill guide with many daunting Agent Smiths like Infrequent Competition, Industry "Buy-in-to-Win," and Sustainment-Dominated Costs.
+I hope other once-invincible acquisition Agents seem equally vulnerable to your digital skills once honed.
 Be bold!

 As background, we're all aware U.S. military aviation has been collapsing for nearly 40 years.
 In the 1950s, over a dozen companies built spiraling supersonic fighters every 2-4 years, called the "Century Series," during a fiercely competitive period with the Soviet Union.
 In the 1970s, we still enjoyed 10 companies building fighters every 4 years.
 Today, we're down to 3 primes with innovation cycles now decades apart.
-A vicious circle, comprised of multiple locked-arm acquisition Agents, still drives this alarming trend (as shown previously).
+A vicious circle, comprised of multiple locked-arm acquisition Agents, still drives this alarming trend (as shown).